 Contact the IRS

-How to File Taxes Without W-2
+Filing Your Taxes Without a W-2

-What to Do for a W-2 Received After Filing Your Tax Return
+What To Do for a W-2 Received After Filing Your Tax Return